Author Guidelines

 Opinion articles and reviews, which are invited papers about a scientific idea, controversial topics and/or innovative concepts.
 Authors may contact the Editorial Board with ideas of subjects for editorial articles.

-Special Issues may include specific criteria for inclusion of different article types, consult the main page for any open Special Issue for details.
+Special Issues may include specific criteria for inclusion of different article types.
+Consult the main page for any open Special Issue for details.

 The following sections are required as part of each submitted manuscript: